My journey to becoming a running coach

 I set to work (and nagged Stuart to complete his as well).
-It was a painstaking process as not only did I have to fill in my initial reflections, but I also had to ensure that I met the required criteria.
-I spent quite a few evenings typing away and eventually dedicated an entire weekend to filling it in.
+It was a painstaking process.
+Not only did I have to fill in my initial reflections, but I also had to ensure that I met the required criteria.
+I spent quite a few evenings typing away.
+Eventually, I dedicated an entire weekend to filling it in.

-I sent my coaching diary off, fully aware that most people’s diaries do not pass first time and that changes are usually required.
-I wasn’t certain that I had met the expectations, but as a qualified teacher, I knew that I had used clear and concise English (unlike on this blog – sorry!)
+When I sent my coaching diary off, I was fully aware that most people’s diaries do not pass the first time.
+Changes are usually required.
+I wasn’t certain that I had met the expectations, but as a qualified teacher, I knew that I had used clear and concise English (unlike on this blog.
+Sorry!)

 A few weeks later, I received an email.
 My coaching diary had passed with no amendments required.
 Yippee!

 The next hurdle was booking onto an assessment day.
-When I submitted my diary, I knew that there was an assessment coming up in November that would be under 25 minutes drive away.
-It sounded ideal. unfortunately, by the time my diary was marked, that day was fully booked and the nearest venue was several hours drive away.
+When I submitted my diary, I knew that there was an assessment coming up.
+It would be in November and would be under 25 minutes drive away.
+It sounded ideal.
+Unfortunately, by the time my diary was marked, that day was fully booked and the nearest venue was several hours drive away.
 I really wanted to finish the course, but coming so close to moving house, I just didn’t have the time or the money to attend that session.

-After a nervous wait, I was contacted by the brilliant local England Athletics staff, who had managed to squeeze Stuart and I in at the local assessment venue… however, we would be assessed on the Saturday with the Athletics Coach trainees as the Sunday Coach in Running Fitness course was oversubscribed.
+After a nervous wait, I was contacted by the brilliant local England Athletics staff.
+They had managed to squeeze Stuart and me in at the local assessment venue.
+However, we would be assessed on the Saturday with the Athletics Coach trainees as the Sunday Coach in Running Fitness course was oversubscribed.

 As the day grew closer, I became increasingly tense.
 I planned my session, but it’s very difficult to plan a session for an undisclosed number of people at a venue you have never attended.
 I had no idea of the athletes’ abilities either.

-On the day, Stu and I arrived early and headed to the classroom where the initial briefing was to take place.
+On the day, Stu and I arrived early.
+We headed to the classroom where the initial briefing was to take place.
 We had been advised to wear clothing that would be suitable for participating as well as for coaching, which had caused me a dilemma.
-I eventually chose a pair of track suit trousers that I bought in Portugal, along with a parkrun t-shirt, Lordshill hoodie and Nike running jacket.
-I also popped a buff in my pocket and a pair of gloves.
+Eventually, I chose a pair of tracksuit trousers that I bought in Portugal, along with a parkrun t-shirt, Lordshill hoodie and Nike running jacket.
+In my pocket, I popped a buff and a pair of gloves.

 I was told that I would be leading the first session of the day.
-I had to take a warm up and then go into the main part of my session.
+I had to take a warm-up and then go into the main part of my session.
 The assessors would stop me when they had seen enough.
-This terrified me as it meant that I would have no chance to observe any of the other participants before the session started, but I tried to convince myself of the positives – at least I wouldn’t have to wait around and get more nervous.
+This terrified me as it meant that I would have no chance to observe any of the other participants before the session started.
+I tried to convince myself of the positives.
+At least I wouldn’t have to wait around and get more nervous.

 We headed outside and I assessed the area where we would be training.
 I also did the usual safety checks and then started my session.
 I know I forgot a few things, but I managed to correct myself, so it wasn’t all terrible.
 After a while, the assessors stopped me.
 I was taken to one side for some feedback.